Skip to content

 bash

-cloud-claude doctor # full five-domain check (network / auth / ssh / mount / disk)
+cloud-claude doctor # full five-domain check

-cloud-claude explain MOUNT_SSHFS_DISCONNECTED # query error code details and remediation
+cloud-claude explain MOUNT_SSHFS_DISCONNECTED # error code lookup

-• CLOUD_CLAUDE_NO_PROMOTION=1 — disable cold-file read promotion (enabled by default on Linux; skipped on macOS)
+• CLOUD_CLAUDE_NO_PROMOTION=1 — disable cold-file read promotion

-Option 2: curl + SSH Access
+curl + SSH Access

 Run the command your admin provided: